AndrewSRea/My_Learning_Port/Bootstrap/Components/Dropdowns/README.md

     <li><a class="dropdown-item" href="#">Another link</a></li>
 </ul>
 ```
+(And one more time, this code example can be found in my accompanying [dropdowns-examples-2.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Dropdowns/dropdowns-examples-2.html) file.)

 ## Menu alignment

 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
 You can change this with the directional `.drop*` classes, but you can also control them with additional modifier classes.

 Add `.dropdown-menu-end` to a `.dropdown-menu` to right align the dropdown menu.
 Directions are mirrored when using Bootstrap in RTL, meaning `.dropdown-menu-end` will appear on the left side.

 <hr>